-The key to this wonderful knowledge of heavenly things is furnished in the statement, "He that is of the earth is earthy, and speaketh of the earth; he that cometh from heaven is above all, and what he hath seen and heard, that he testifies."
-(John 3: 31, 32) No wonder, then, that even his opponents asked, "Whence hath this man this wisdom?"
+The key to this wonderful knowledge of heavenly things is furnished in the statement, "He that is of the earth is earthly, and speaketh of the earth; he that cometh from heaven is above all, and what he hath seen and heard, that he testifies."
+(John 3:31-32).
+No wonder that even his opponents asked, "Whence hath this man this wisdom?"
 (Matt.
-13: 54) And it was his knowledge of heavenly things, his intimate and long acquaintance with the Father, begetting absolute faith in the Father's promises, which enabled him, as a perfect man, to overcome the world, the flesh and the devil, and to present an acceptable sacrifice for our sins.
-Thus it was written beforehand through the Prophet: "By his knowledge shall my righteous servant justify many, while he will bear their iniquities."
-Isa.
-53: 11
+13:54).
+It was his knowledge of heavenly things, his close and long acquaintance with the Father, begetting full faith in the Father's promises, that enabled him, as a perfect man, to overcome the world, the flesh and the devil, and to make an acceptable sacrifice for our sins.
+So it was written beforehand through the Prophet: "By his knowledge shall my righteous servant justify many, while he will bear their iniquities."-Is.
+53:11.

-Now, only those who walk by faith, in the light of the divine Word, may know either the Father or the Son, or clearly and rightly appreciate the great work of atonement which they unitedly are accomplishing for humanity.
-But ere long, after the selection of the Church has been completed, after the Bride, the Lamb's wife, has been associated with her Lord in glory, and the Kingdom shall have come-then the knowledge of the Lord shall be caused to fill the whole earth, and the power of the Father, which, through the Logos, created all things, shall be exerted through him, as the Savior, in the restoration and perfecting of those who, when privileged to know him, shall yield to his righteous requirements, so that ultimately our Lord's power, as Jehovah's agent in creation, shall be fully equaled and exemplified in his power, as Jehovah's agent in restoring and blessing the world; and thus will be fulfilled the prediction of the Psalmist-"Thou hast the dew [freshness, vigor] of thy youth."
-Psa.
-110: 3
+Now, only those who walk by faith, in the light of the Word, may know either the Father or the Son, or clearly and rightly appreciate the great work of atonement that they unitedly are accomplishing for humanity.
+But ere long, after the selection of the Church has been completed, after the Bride, the Lamb's wife, has been associated with her Lord in glory, and the Kingdom shall have come-then the knowledge of the Lord shall be caused to fill the whole earth, and the power of the Father, which, through the Logos, created all things, shall be exerted through him, as the Savior, in the restoration and perfecting of those who, when privileged to know him, shall yield to his righteous requirements, so that ultimately our Lord's power, as Jehovah's agent in creation, shall be fully equaled and exemplified in his power, as Jehovah's agent in restoring and blessing the world: and thus will be fulfilled the prediction of the Psalmist: "Thou hast the dew [freshness, vigor] of thy youth."-Ps.
+110:3.

 Hearken to our Lord's words to Nicodemus, who sought to know something of heavenly things, but who was refused the knowledge, because he had not yet believed the earthly things.
-Our Lord, in explaining to him his knowledge of heavenly things, says, "No man hath ascended up to heaven but he that came down from heaven, even the Son of Man."
-Our Lord then proceeds to show Nicodemus the provision which God has made for the world, that they should not perish, but have eternal life, declaring, "God so loved the world that he gave his Only Begotten Son, that whosoever believeth on him should not perish but have everlasting life."
-John 3: 13, 16 under the name of Wisdom, yet with all the details which harmonize the statement with the account given by John the Evangelist (John 1: 1, 18), as follows:
+Our Lord, in explaining to him his knowledge of heavenly things, says, "No man hath ascended up to heaven but he that came down from heaven, even the Son of Man."\ Our Lord then proceeds to show Nicodemus the provision which God has made for the world, that they should not perish, but have eternal life, declaring, "God so loved the world that he gave his Only Begotten Son, that whosoever believeth on him should not perish but have everlasting life."-John 3:13, 16.

-The Logos, the beginning of the creation of God, called also by Isaiah the Wonderful, Counsellor, the Mighty God, etc. (Isa.
-9: 6), we find described by Solomon, and represented
+The Logos, the beginning of God's creation, called also by Isaiah the Wonderful, Counsellor, the Mighty God, etc. (Is.
+9:6), we find described by Solomon, and described under the name of Wisdom, with all the details that harmonize the record with the account given by John the Evangelist (John 1:1, 18), as follows:

-^{}The words "which is in heaven," are spurious-not found in old MSS.
+\ The words "which is in heaven," are spurious:-not found in old MSS.